konfuzio-ai/konfuzio-sdk/docs/web/billing/index.md

 ## Set up

-### To activate the limit on the count of uploaded pages, you need:
+### To activate the billing, you need:
 1. Set `IS_BILLING_ACTIVATED` environment variable to `True`
-2. Set `ALLOWED_UPLOAD_COUNT` environment variable to the default count of allowed pages
-3. Run migrations
+2. Run migrations
-4. If this is set up on localhost, port forwarding to receive webhooks is needed (Ngrok can be used for this).
+3. If this is set up on localhost, port forwarding to receive webhooks is needed (Ngrok can be used for this).

 After that we continue with the setup of Fakturia